 Throughout the years Vouza often voiced a desire to see America.
-In 1968 he was invited by the 1st Marine Division Association as guest of honor at the association's annual reunion, held that year in Philadelphia, Pa.
+In 1968 he was invited by the 1st Marine Division Association's amual reunion, held that year in Philadelphia, Pa.
 He was taken on tours of Los Angeles, Calif., Philadelphia and Washington, D.C., where he met Secretary of State Dean Rusk.
 Australian-born June Heim, whose husband Gordon Heim was one of the association's founding members, met him that year.
 More than 40 years later, June Heim would recall with vivid clarity Vouza's dignified bearing and gentlemanly manner.